ndom91/console-toaster/README.md

 `import Logger from 'console-toaster'`

-3. Call the function somewhere in App i.e.:
+3. Call the function somewhere in App

 ```
 import React from 'react'